MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample1.md

 Create CSOs with green color and ellipsoid shapes.

 ## Summary
-* CSOs can be created using a SoCSO-Editor
+* CSOs can be created using a SoCSO-Editor.
-* CSOs of different shapes can be created
+* CSOs of different shapes can be created.
-* A list of CSOs can be stored in the `CSOManager`
+* A list of CSOs can be stored in the `CSOManager`.
-* Properties of CSOs can be changed using `SoCSOVisualizationSettings`
+* Properties of CSOs can be changed using `SoCSOVisualizationSettings`.

 {{< networkfile "examples/data_objects/contours/example1/ContourExample1.mlab" >}}